 Basic Building Blocks

-This chapter describes the basic concepts of eBay APIs.
+This chapter describes some basic objects and concepts of the Trading API..

 Items and Listings